How to contribute¶

 Code review can be challenging at times.
 These are suggestions and common pitfalls a code reviewer should avoid.

-- Consider the person you are reviewing: Each developer is a person.
+Consider the person you are reviewing: Each developer is a person.
 If you know the person, consider their personality and experience while reviewing their code.
-Sometime it is possible with somebody to be more direct and terse, while other people require a more thorough explaination.
+Sometime it is possible with somebody to be more direct and terse, while other people require a more thorough explanation.

 Practicalities : how to ask for a code review.¶